carefree0910/carefree-learn-doc/docs/examples/iris.md

 ================================================================================================================================
 ```

-It is worth mentioning that `carefree-learn` supports [`Distributed Training`](../user-guides/distributed#distributed-training), which means when we need to perform large scale benchmarking (e.g. train 100 models), we could accelerate the process through multiprocessing:
+It is worth mentioning that `carefree-learn` supports Distributed Training, which means when we need to perform large scale benchmarking (e.g. train 100 models), we could accelerate the process through multiprocessing:

 :::info
-In `carefree-learn`, [Distributed Training](../user-guides/distributed#distributed-training) doesn't mean training your model on multiple GPUs or multiple machines.
-Instead, [Distributed Training](../user-guides/distributed#distributed-training) in `carefree-learn` means training multiple models at the same time.
+In `carefree-learn`, Distributed Training doesn't mean training your model on multiple GPUs or multiple machines.
+Instead, Distributed Training in `carefree-learn` means training multiple models at the same time.
 :::

 ```python